Straight to the Point

 The Competition

-• Riedel Veritas Coupe: Lukas calls Riedel coupe glasses “beautiful.”
-With their signature, paper-thin crystal with its tall, slender stem, they enhance the look of a home bar.
-But the bowl was entirely too big and wide to keep a reasonable-sized cocktail cold, and breakage was a risk.
+- Riedel Veritas Coupe: With its signature, paper-thin crystal with its tall, slender stem, this coupe glass enhances the look of a home bar.
+But the bowl was entirely too big and wide to keep a reasonable-sized cocktail cold and breakage was a risk.

-• Libbey Paneled Coupe: If you’re going to go for texture, then you care about looks, so why choose one that looks so machine-made with a seam down the middle of the bowl?
-The bowl was also too shallow to keep drinks chilly over several sips.
+- Libbey Paneled Coupe: If you’re going to go for texture, then you care about looks, so why choose one that looks so machine-made with a seam down the middle of the bowl?
+It was also too shallow to keep drinks chilly over several sips.

 FAQs